FelixAburto/Detection-Engineering/README.md

 <h2>Description</h2>

-In this section of the project we are going to be creating a detection for unauthorized access to a "Secret Value" in our Azure Key Vault.
+In this section of the project, we will create a detection for unauthorized access to a "Secret Value" in our Azure Key Vault.
 Azure Key Vault is a cloud service provided by Microsoft Azure for securely storing and managing sensitive information, such as secrets, keys, and certificates.

 <h2>Unauthorized Access to Azure Key Vault Setup</h2>

 <h3>Creating an Event Hub for our Key Vault Logs:</h3>

-The first thing we need to do is to create an Event Hub to stream our Azure Key Vault logs.
-To do this go to your Event Hub Namespace and click on the "+ Event Hub" option.
+The first step is to create an Event Hub to stream our Azure Key Vault logs.
+To do this, navigate to your Event Hub Namespace and click on the "+ Event Hub" option.
 This will take you to the "Create Event Hub" configuration page.
-Enter in a name for this eventhub and set the "Retention time" to 24 hours.
-Finally, click the "Review + create" button and wait for the validation to pass then click on "create".
+Enter a name for the event hub and set the "Retention time" to 24 hours.
+Finally, click the "Review + create" button, wait for the validation to pass, and then click on "Create."

 ***Note: If you do not have an Event Hub Namespace set up go to the "Unauthorized Access to Azure Blob Storage" section of the project and follow the instructions on how to do that.***